 Applications are also accepted on a rolling basis

 All classes in this program count toward the Citizen Scholars program.

-At the beginning of summer, May 20 through June 17, students will explore changes in the arts & humanities by immersing themselves in the culture of London, one of the creative capitals of the world.
-The trip includes hands-on workshops and the ability to view plays, performances, museums, and galleries.
-This experience is a fun way for them to earn a general education requirement and fulfill electives toward the Digital Humanities minor.
+At the beginning of summer (June), students will explore changes in the arts & humanities by immersing themselves in the culture of London and of Scotland, two the creative capitals of the world.
+This program includes hands-on workshops and the ability to view plays, performances, museums, and galleries.
+This experience is an exciting way to earn a general education requirement and fulfill electives toward the Digital Humanities minor.

-Explore changes in the arts and humanities by immersing yourself in the culture of London, one of the creative capitals of the world.
+Explore changes in the arts and humanities by immersing yourself in the culture of London and Scotland (Edinburgh specifically), two of the creative capitals of the world.

 - hands-on workshops